-Poland has some magnificent scenery and plenty of destinations for tourists to visit.
-The most popular urban destinations are Krakow, Warsaw and Gdansk, though we particularly recommend Torun, with it’s beautifully restored medieval city centre, festivals, restaurants, riverside walks and large student population (it’s also where we have our office).
+Poland has some magnificent scenery and plenty of destinations for tourists to enjoy.
+The most popular Poland destinations are Krakow, Warsaw and Gdansk, we also recommend Torun, with it’s beautifully restored medieval city centre, festivals, restaurants, riverside walks and large student population.

-The seaside resorts in the north on the Baltic Coast is popular with sunseekers and surfers, summer months June to August can get really hot with average temperatures above 22 degrees.
-Coastal resorts such as Sopot, Międzyzdroje, Kołobrzeg, Łeba, Władysławowo and Hel do have a slight Ibiza atmosphere about them, but generally the coast is much more unspoilt and wild than in the UK.
+The seaside resorts in the north on the Baltic Coast are popular with sunseekers and surfers, summer months June to August can get really hot with average temperatures well above 22 degrees.
+Coastal resorts such as Sopot, Międzyzdroje, Kołobrzeg, Łeba, Władysławowo and Hel do have a holiday atmosphere about them, but generally the coast is less commercial than many resorts in the Med.

-If you are looking for quiet, nature and relaxation, then the Mazury lake district is ideal.
-Located in north east Poland, there are huge tracts of clean forests, clean air, peace and quiet, also a popular destination for hunting and fishing.
+If you want to get away from the crowds to enjoy nature and relax, then the Mazury lake district is ideal.
+Located in north east Poland, there are huge areas of unspoilt forests, clean air, peace and quiet, also a popular destination for hunting and fishing.

 The mountains in the south in the summer are also a great place for a holiday in Poland, relaxation and getting away from it all, it’s now easy to cross the boarder into Slovakia or the Czech Republic to spend some time there too.

 During the winter resorts such as Karpacz, Zakopane, Krynica, Szczyrk and Szklarska Poreba have great facilities for skiing and snowboarding.